 Mass.
 Jury Acquits BoSox’s Vaughn

-Vaughn’s lawyers had argued that the first baseman’s bad left knee, injured last season while sliding into home plate, might have contributed to his failure of eight sobriety tests.
-But prosecutors played videotape of Vaughn playing for the Red Sox to dispute he contention that he was hobbled.
+Vaughn’s lawyers had argued that the first baseman’s injured leg might have contributed to his failure of eight sobriety tests.
+But prosecutors on Tuesday offered rebuttal evidence: video highlights of Vaughn playing for the Red Sox to show there was nothing wrong with his knee.

-``You take him out of a ballfield and put him in a car,″ he said, ``and he’s no more trained than the rest of us.″
+``You take him out of a ballfield and put him in a car, and he’s no more trained than the rest of us,″ he said.

 Kevin Reddington, Vaughn’s attorney, also called a college student who was one of the first on the scene of the accident.